-At Ashgate, you can find chickens, guinea pigs and our therapy dog, Molly!
+At Ashgate, you can find chickens, guinea pigs and our therapy dogs, Molly and Bodhi!

 Sadly, we report that Fred, one of our beloved therapy dogs died peacefully of old age during the summer holidays.
 He will be much missed around the school but memories of him will remain for many children, staff and visitors alike.